khulnasoft-lab/design.khulnasoft.com/contents/patterns/dashboards.md

 ## Layout

-- **Grid** Rows and columns used to align and snap elements based on sequence and position.
+- **Grid**: Rows and columns used to align and snap elements based on sequence and position.
 - **Panel**: The basic building block of a dashboard.
 Each panel is composed of a title, description, and visualization which can be configured or modified through options.
 Panels can be moved and resized to arrange them within a dashboard.

 <todo>Add visual examples for dashboard and panel content and concepts.</todo>